rnapier/cocoaphony-blog/source/_posts/2013-12-27-brute-forcing-passwords.markdown

 >Assuming a password is not in a dictionary, what length is required to make a
 >brute force attack infeasible?

-That's a pretty good question, and we should be able to answer it fairly easily, given a few assumptions.
+That's a pretty good question, and we should be able to answer it fairly easily given a few assumptions.

 The short answer is, using [RNCryptor](https://github.com/rnapier/RNCryptor) and